benbucksch/autoconfig-spec/draft-autoconfig-1.md

 ## Central database

+The ISPDB contains the configurations for most mail providers with a market share larger than 0.1%, and contains configurations for half of the email accounts in the world.

-Using a central database (ISPDB) of mail configurations for the large mail providers will increase the success rate of finding a valid configuration drastically, up to 10-fold, because very few mail providers support the previous step, at this point, whereas the database contains the configurations for most mail providers with a market share larger than 0.1%, and contains configurations for half of the email accounts in the world.
+This is a useful fallback for mail providers which do not host a config server described in the previous step.
+Using a central database (ISPDB) of mail configurations for the large mail providers will increase the success rate of finding a valid configuration drastically, up to 10-fold.

-You may choose a mail config database provider.
+The mail client application may choose the mail config database provider.
 A public mail config database is available at base URL `https://autoconfig.thunderbird.net/v1.1/`.
 (TODO change ISPDB URL)

 `%ISPDB%` below is the base URL of that database.